Comedy to Die For: When Death Rears Its Head in Sitcoms

 Sitcom characters have, on occasion, been “killed off” for any number of reasons: An actor portraying a main or supporting character might decide to move on to greener pastures — with or without a salary dispute to influence the decision.
 Or, an actor might actually die while the series is still in production, giving the producers a major logistical dilemma as they mourn the loss.
 More rarely, the producers of a sitcom might deem it important for the main characters to experience the death of someone close to them, even if the actor portraying the character is well-liked by all (this has occurred far more often in soap operas and evening dramas than in sitcoms).
 So, a death of a sitcom character could be either a creative choice, the result of a real-life conflict on the set, or the actual death of the actor in question.
 Whatever the reason, there have been a number of ways sitcoms have handled the sudden and permanent departure of a starring or featured character.

 The first example of a sitcom character’s death occurred in 1956, when Jean Hagen, co-starring with Danny Thomas on Make Room For Daddy (to be renamed The Danny Thomas Show) as Thomas’ wife, decided she was no longer happy on the series, and abruptly left after three seasons (during which she received three Emmy nominations).
-Thomas and co-producer Sheldon Leonard, somewhat taken aback by the sudden disruption of the show’s status quo, and with the issue of divorce on a sitcom out of the question, decided to Hagen’s character die off-screen, which enabled Thomas’ character to enter the dating scene for a while.
+Thomas and co-producer Sheldon Leonard, somewhat taken aback by the sudden disruption of the show’s status quo, and with the topic of divorce on a sitcom out of the question, decided to have Hagen’s character die off-screen, which enabled Thomas’ character to enter the dating scene for a while.
 Marjorie Lord became his new onscreen wife at the beginning of the 1957–58 season.

 Dick York, the original Darrin Stevens on Bewitched, needed to leave the show during the fifth season, due to severe chronic back pain that made it virtually impossible for him to rehearse and film his scenes.
 Ironically, his replacement, Dick Sargent, was the original choice for Darrin, but Sargent was, at the time of the program’s casting, unavailable to take the role for the series premiere in 1964.